Azerbaijani traditional clothing

 Azerbaijani traditional clothing (Azərbaycan milli geyimi) is the traditional attire of the Azerbaijani people.
 It is closely connected to its history, religious culture and national identity.

 Costumes and dresses are of great importance in Azerbaijani culture.
 Azerbaijani style is visible in ornaments of costumes with artistic embroideries in weaving and knitting.
 In the 17th century, the territory of modern Azerbaijan was of great importance to the silk industry.
 Silks were produced in the cities Shamakhi, Basqal, Ganja, Shaki, Shusha, and others.

 The style of clothes and their colours reflects their wearers' marital status, wealth, and other information.

 Men's wear

-Male folkwear is very similar from region to region but always reflects social class.

 Outerwear

 National outerwear for men consists of a ust koyney (shirt) or Chepken, Arkhalig, Gaba, Chukha and Kurk.